mberg/intershack/content/membership/_index.md

 3. **Questions?**: Email [intershackgroup@gmail.com](mailto:intershackgroup@gmail.com) for assistance

 ### Membership Year
-Our membership year runs from November to November, coinciding with the ski season.
+The Intershack membership year runs from May 1st to April 30th.

 ## Questions?